-An IL-12/23 inhibitor may be effective when PsA has not responded well to TNF inhibitors or IL-17 inhibitors.
+An IL-12/23 inhibitor may be effective when PsA does not respond well to TNF inhibitors or IL-17 inhibitors.

-The FDA have approved one type of IL-12/23 inhibitor to treat PsA: ustekinumab (Stelara).
+The FDA has approved one type of IL-12/23 inhibitor to treat PsA: ustekinumab (Stelara).

 IL-12 and IL-23 are two types of protein involved in the development of inflammation.
 Stelara blocks IL-12 and IL-23, which can help reduce inflammation and minimize symptoms.

-Like other types of biologics, Stelara suppresses the immune system and raises the risk of infection.
+Like other biologics, Stelara suppresses the immune system and raises the risk of infection.
 Other common side effects of Stelara include headache and fatigue.

-If PsA has not responded well to other biologics, the doctor may prescribe a type of T-cell receptor blocker called abatacept (Orencia).
+If PsA has not responded well to other biologics, the doctor may prescribe a T cell receptor blocker called abatacept (Orencia).

 A review published in Psoriasis: Targets and Therapy found that Orencia can treat PsA but not skin psoriasis.